 Recruiting talent with the right skills and relevant experience is vital to ensure the project’s success.
 It is also important to allocate the right work to the appropriate person.
 Similarly, investing in tools that enhance efficiency and increase the team’s productivity is very important.
-The latest PCs, appropriate updated hardware, development and testing software and platforms, as well as automated tools will aid the team into putting their expertise to the right use and ensure a robust product.
+The latest PCs, appropriate updated hardware, development and testing software and platforms, as well as automated tools will aid the team in putting their expertise to the right use and ensure a robust product.

 Select the Right Development Process:

 The development life-cycle depends heavily on the process adopted.
 The waterfall model, agile methodology, iterative spiral approach are all proven ways of achieving success.
 Selecting the one that suits the specific project is of utmost importance.
 The actual adherence to and the application of the selected process is what plays out in the success of the project.
-It is often a good idea to make a small prototype to study feasibility or explore a new technology.
+It is often a good idea to make a small prototype to study feasibility or explore new technology.

 Make Sound Estimations:

 Many projects fail or overshoot deadlines due to poor estimations.
-Sound planning depends upon accurate estimates for schedule, budget, resources and efforts.
+Sound planning depends upon accurate estimates for schedule, budget, resources, and efforts.
 It is best to use proven estimation techniques.
 Tweaking estimates to unrealistically short-schedule a project will most likely end in disaster.

 Define Smaller Milestones:

-Bigger projects and major milestones should be complemented with mini-milestones to offer better tractability, improved-control, and better risk mitigation.
+Bigger projects and major milestones should be complemented with mini-milestones to offer better tractability, improved control, and better risk mitigation.
 Team stakeholders can sit side by side to discuss and align these mini-milestones with the bigger milestones to meet the overall schedule and reduce inter-dependency delays.

 Define System Architecture:

-A good system architect will ensure that the suitable architecture is selected, keeping in mind the requirements as well as the limitations and constraints, if any.
+A good system architect will ensure that the suitable architecture is selected, keeping in mind the requirements as well as the limitations and constraints if any.
 Best practices such as identifying the threats and anti-patterns in the system are very helpful.

 Effective Code Implementation:

-Using smaller modules that are coded, self-tested, unit tested and continuously integrated is a best practice that is used widely.
+Using smaller modules that are coded, self-tested, unit tested, and continuously integrated is a best practice that is used widely.
 Automating build tools and automated running of regression test suites for each included functionality is also recommended to ensure that existing functionality is not broken.

 Rigorous Testing and Validation:

 Reviews are found to be as effective and, in fact, much cheaper in catching defects than testing.
-Reviews of all deliverables, code and documents must be done.
-Review planning, management and conflict resolution use a number of established techniques and bestpractices.
-Peer reviews as well as expert reviews are very useful.
+Reviews of all deliverables, code, and documents must be done.
+Review planning, management, and conflict resolution use a number of established techniques and best practices.
+Peer reviews, as well as expert reviews, are very useful.

 Ensure Software Control Management: